tristanlukens/tristanlukens/README.md

 ### vim

 I always use vim.
-So much that I press escape as soon as I'm done writing something, regardless of in what enviroment I am.
+So much that I press escape as soon as I'm done writing something, regardless of in what environment I am.

 I tried switching from vscode using vsvim to completely using vim, but that didn't go too well; I use vscode again.
 Let's just say I have a problem with letting go. vscode is just amazing, even though that's quite the controversial thing to say, especially under Linux and vim users.

 ### Linux

-Running elementary OS rn on my 2012 Mac mini.
+Running Fedora Linux rn on my 2012 Mac mini.
 I did install Arch on a 2012 MacBook Pro, but ended up not doing anything with that and just installing macOS Catalina again to have it as a backup computer.
+At least I can say I've installed Arch :)

 ## What I want to do the coming weeks 🍋